vlc-rpc/vlc-discord-rpc/README.md

 7. Back where we selected Main Interfaces, select the caret next to it.
 8. Select Lua.
 9. Enter a password into the Lua HTTP box.
 It does not matter what this is, but you will need to add it to your config.
+10. Make sure you have done the normal setup steps.
-10. Update any needed values in your config.
-Change detached to true.
+11. In your config.js, change detached to true.
 You MUST set your own password and make sure to include it in VLC.
-11. Start VLC, then run the program as normal.
+12. Start VLC, then run the program as normal.
+You may open and close VLC, but be sure to keep the terminal running the command!
 ![image](https://github.com/vlc-rpc/vlc-discord-rpc/assets/61550272/4aa489d9-269c-4333-b595-bb3d0444fa24)
 ![image](https://github.com/vlc-rpc/vlc-discord-rpc/assets/61550272/292e8748-b6c6-4ff8-88a5-225e5dd2b467)